Rumpole of the Bailey: Origins

 The origins of Rumpole of the Bailey lie in "Infidelity Took Place", a one-off television play for the BBC's 1960s television anthology drama series, The Wednesday Play that was written by John Mortimer and broadcast by BBC TV on 18 May 1968.
 This satirical play, a comment on newly enacted English divorce laws, told the story of a happily married couple who decide to get divorced to take advantage of the more beneficial tax situation they would enjoy if legally separated.
 The play features a character, Leonard Hoskins (played by John Nettleton), a divorce lawyer with a domineering mother, who can be seen as an early prototype of Rumpole.
-Mortimer also drew parallels with his 1957 radio play "The Dock Brief", in which elderly and unsuccessful barrister Morganhall (Michael Horden) is called upon to defend a man, Fowle (David Kossoff), accused of murder.
+Mortimer also drew parallels with his 1957 radio play "The Dock Brief", in which elderly and unsuccessful barrister Morganhall (Michael Hordern) is called upon to defend a man, Fowle (David Kossoff), accused of murder.
 Morganhall hopes that a not guilty verdict will bring him the fame that has so far eluded him, but when Fowle is convicted and sentenced to death, he is granted a reprieve on the grounds of Morganhall's desultory performance in court.

 In the mid-1970s, Mortimer approached BBC producer Irene Shubik, who had overseen "Infidelity Took Place" and who was now one of the two producers overseeing Play For Today – the successor series to The Wednesday Play as the BBC's strand for contemporary drama.
 Mortimer presented an idea for a new play, titled "My Darling Prince Peter Kropotkin", that centred on a barrister called Horace Rumbold.
 Rumbold would have a particular interest in nineteenth-century anarchists, especially the Russian Peter Kropotkin from whom the title of the play was drawn.
 The character's name was later changed to Horace Rumpole when it was discovered that there was a real barrister called Horace Rumbold.
 The title of the play was briefly changed to "Jolly Old Jean Jacques Rousseau" before settling on the less esoteric "Rumpole of the Bailey".

 Mortimer was keen on Michael Hordern for the role of Rumpole.
 When Hordern proved unavailable, the part went to Australian-born actor Leo McKern.
 Mortimer was initially unenthusiastic about McKern's casting but changed his opinion upon seeing him at rehearsal.
 Cast as Hilda was Joyce Heron, who played the character as a much tougher individual than that later seen in the eventual series.
 Aside from Rumpole and his family, no other characters who would eventually be series regulars were seen in the Play For Today production of Rumpole of the Bailey—with the possible exception of a fellow lawyer named George, who could be an early version of eventual series character George Frobisher.
-(Note that in the series, George Frobisher was played in a very different style by a different actor).Rumpole of the Bailey made its television debut on 17 December 1975 to good reviews by the critics.
+(Note that in the series, George Frobisher was played in a very different style by a different actor).

+Rumpole of the Bailey made its television debut on 17 December 1975 to good reviews by the critics.